bellodox/trucker-wiki-content/App-Deployment.md

 **Start Command:** This is the command that Cloud Foundry will use to start each instance of your application.
 The start command is specific to your framework.
 * If you do not specify a start command when you push the application, Cloud Foundry will use the value of the `web` key in the `procfile` for the application, if it exists; failing that, Cloud Foundry will start the application using the value of the buildpack's web attribute of `default_process_types`.

-**URL and Domain:** `trucker` will prompt you for both a URL and a domain.
+**URL and Domain:** `truck` will prompt you for both a URL and a domain.
 The URL is the subdomain for your application and it will be hosted at the primary domain you choose.
 The combination of the URL and domain must be globally unique.

-**Services:** `trucker` will ask you if you want to create and bind one or more services such as MySQL or Redis to your application.
+**Services:** `truck` will ask you if you want to create and bind one or more services such as MySQL or Redis to your application.
 For the purposes of this guide, you can answer no when prompted to add a service.
 Services are addressed in the next guide, Adding a Service.

-You can define a variety of deployment options on the command line when you run `trucker push`, or in a manifest file.
+You can define a variety of deployment options on the command line when you run `truck push`, or in a manifest file.
 For more information:

 * See the push section on "trucker Command Line Interface" for information about the `push` command and supplying qualifiers on the command line.
 * See the trucker Push and the Manifest section on "Application Manifests" for information about using an application manifest to supply deployment options.

 ## An Example Transcript
 Here is an example transcript from deploying a Ruby on Rails application.
-Note that in this example, we already provisioned an ElephantSQL instance and named it "elephantpg":

 ```
-$ trucker push
+$ truck push
-Name> whiteboard
+Name> trucker-test

 Instances> 1

-1: 64M
-2: 128M
+1: 128M
-3: 256M
+2: 256M
-4: 512M
+3: 512M
-5: 1G
+4: 1G
-6: 2G
 Memory Limit> 256M

-Creating whiteboard...
+Creating trucker-test...
 OK

-1: whiteboard
+1: trucker-test
 2: none
-Subdomain> whiteboard
+Subdomain> trucker-test

-1: truckerapps.io
+1: trucker.io
 2: none
-Domain> truckerapps.io
+Domain> trucker.io

-Creating route whiteboard.truckerapps.io...
+Creating route trucker-test.trucker.io...
 OK
-Binding whiteboard.truckerapps.io to whiteboard...
+Binding trucker-test.trucker.io to trucker-test...
 OK

-Create services for application?> n
+Create services for application?> y

-Bind other services to application?> y

-1: elephantpg
-Which service?> 1

-Binding elephantpg to whiteboard...
+1: blazemeter n/a, via blazemeter
+2: cleardb n/a, via cleardb
+3: cloudamqp n/a, via cloudamqp
+4: elephantsql n/a, via elephantsql

+What kind?> 2

+Name?> cleardb-505d6

+Creating service cleardb-505d6...
 OK
-Save configuration?> n

-Uploading whiteboard...
+Binding cleardb-505d6 to trucker-test...
 OK
-Starting whiteboard...
+Create another service?> n

+Uploading trucker-test...
 OK
+Preparing to start trucker-test...
+OK
------> Downloaded app package (224K)
+-----> Downloaded app package (40K)
-Installing ruby.
------> Using Ruby version: ruby-1.9.2
+-----> Using Ruby version: ruby-1.9.3
 -----> Installing dependencies using Bundler version 1.3.2
        Running: bundle install --without development:test --path vendor/bundle --binstubs vendor/bundle/bin --deployment
+       Fetching gem metadata from https://rubygems.org/..........
+       Fetching gem metadata from https://rubygems.org/..
+       Installing rake (10.1.0)
        ...
        Your bundle is complete!
 It was installed into ./vendor/bundle
-       Cleaning up the bundler cache.
 -----> Writing config/database.yml to read from DATABASE_URL
 -----> Preparing app for Rails asset pipeline
        Running: rake assets:precompile
-       Asset precompilation completed (41.70s)
+       Asset precompilation completed (9.59s)
 -----> Rails plugin injection
        Injecting rails_log_stdout
        Injecting rails3_serve_static_assets
------> Uploading staged droplet (41M)
+-----> Uploading droplet (41M)
------> Uploaded droplet
-Checking whiteboard...
-Staging in progress...
-Staging in progress...
-Staging in progress...
-Staging in progress...
-Staging in progress...
-Staging in progress...
-Staging in progress...
-Staging in progress...
-Staging in progress...
-  0/1 instances: 1 starting
-  0/1 instances: 1 starting
-  0/1 instances: 1 starting
-  0/1 instances: 1 starting
-  0/1 instances: 1 starting
-  0/1 instances: 1 starting
-  0/1 instances: 1 starting
-  0/1 instances: 1 starting
-  0/1 instances: 1 starting
-  0/1 instances: 1 starting
-  0/1 instances: 1 starting
-  0/1 instances: 1 starting
-  0/1 instances: 1 starting
-  0/1 instances: 1 starting
+Checking status of app 'trucker-test'...
-  1/1 instances: 1 running
+  1 of 1 instances running (1 running)
-OK
+Push successful!
+App 'trucker-test' available at http://trucker-test.trucker.io
 ```

 ## Troubleshooting